Nadihat/Repeater-Divination/README.md

 # DivinationAdvancedTool3.html is the ultimate version.
 3stars.py just for Astrology.

+May 20 2026: Simplified 4stars.py's body and transit list to make less contradictory outputs.

 April 4 2026: super_kabbalah.py is the best Kabbalah version, without fluid dynamics artificial restrictions nor artificial Excessive/Balanced/Deficient rates.
 Among the old versions, KABBALAH4.py has the ideal rate numbers.<br>
 WordFinder.html relies on your spiritual/psychic senses, but it's the most accurate tool we have, used to great effect in the Intention Repeater Forum.